dantheman491/AutoSage/README.md

 ### App Description:

 Seeking sound advice on purchasing a used car can be difficult.
 It would be much easier with sage advice.
 AutoSage advice.
+Users will be able to find information on  a vehicle after selecting a budget to start with.
+From there, users will be able to know: year, make, model, price, and specifications on selected vehicles.

 ### API:
 Airtable enabled API